-The success of your landscape depends on the care and maintenance your plants receive.
+The success of your landscape depends on the care and maintenance your trees, plants and shrubs receive.
 The main elements for your plants success are:

 Insect and fungus control